danielaparker/jsoncons/src/doc/Classes/wjson_reader.md

 ### Interface

-The interface is the same as [[json_reader]], substituting wide character instantiations of classes - std::wstring, std::wistream, etc. - for narrow character ones.
+The interface is the same as [json_reader](json_reader), substituting wide character instantiations of classes - `std::wstring`, `std::wistream`, etc. - for narrow character ones.